hhvm/user-documentation/guides/hack/00-overview/02-typing.md

-Probably the headline feature of Hack is the introduction of typing capabilities to PHP.
+Hack's most well-known feature is strict typing, with fast ahead-of-time static verification.

 ## What is typing?